-Each individual BMW club, BMW Motorrad club and MINI club is a standalone entity; their focus and orientation are independent of the brand.
+Each individual BMW club and BMW Motorrad club is a standalone entity; their focus and orientation are independent of the brand.
 The clubs are subdivided by continent and region: Europe, America, Africa, Australia and Asia Pacific.
-Within these groups, clubs are divided into international and national umbrella organisations.
-The BMW Classic and Series clubs have a separate, internationally active section.
+Within these groups, clubs are arranged under international and national umbrella organisations.
+The BMW Classic and Type Clubs have a separate, internationally active section.
 They take care of everything concerning the maintenance and restoration of classic BMW vehicles.

 BMW CLUB & COMMUNITY MANAGEMENT.

-There are around 700 officially recognised BMW clubs with over 200,000 members, reflecting rather impressively the enduring ability of the BMW Group and its brands to captivate and entice.
-Together, they make up the largest club organisation in the world in the premium car and motorcycle segment.
+There are around 800 officially recognised BMW clubs with over 230,000 members, reflecting rather impressively the enduring ability of the BMW Group and its brands to captivate and entice.
+Together, they form the largest club organisation in the world in the premium car and motorcycle segment.
 Vehicle age is not important here, with everything from lovingly restored classics to individually configured new models represented.

 BMW Club & Community Management – BCCM for short – is the global interface for all official BMW and BMW Motorrad clubs.
 BCCM is part of BMW Group Classic, and our offices are located in BMW’s historic former factory halls in Munich, a stone’s throw from the “four-cylinder” building.